On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Motivation

 So, does this solve our problem?
 We think not.
-This is because in many studies that apply the HJB equation, the solution of the original problem is not guaranteed to exist at the stage of using the HJB equation.
-Moreover, another problem that there may be more than one solution to the HJB equation (Fact 1) has not been solved.
-In many cases, we want to obtain a value function by solving the HJB equation, and what is needed for this is not that the value function solves the HJB equation, but rather that a solution of the HJB equation is actually the value function.
-Fact 1 would be a more powerful obstacle than Fact 2 when trying to achieve such a result.
+This is because, in many studies that apply the HJB equation, the solution to the original problem is not guaranteed to exist at the stage of using the HJB equation.
+Moreover, another problem that there may be more than one solution to the HJB equation (Facts \ref{Fact2} and \ref{Fact3}) has not been solved.
+In many cases, we want to obtain a value function by solving the HJB equation, and what is needed for this is not that the value function solves the HJB equation, but rather that a solution to the HJB equation is actually the value function.
+In the case of Fact \ref{Fact3}, it is clear that we cannot obtain the value function by solving the HJB equation because the value function is not a solution to the HJB equation.
+In contrast, Fact \ref{Fact2} tells us that we cannot obtain the value function by solving the HJB equation even if we can show that the value function is a solution to the HJB equation.

 Thus, many studies that use the HJB equation are in a very precarious position.
-A way to solve this problem is first to consider the solution of the HJB equation as a ``candidate'' of the value function, rather than immediately considering it as the value function, and then to prove that this ``candidate'' is indeed the value function.
+A way to solve this problem is first to consider the solution to the HJB equation as a ``candidate'' of the value function, rather than immediately considering it as the value function, and then to prove that this ``candidate'' is indeed the value function.
 If we follow this procedure, we can use the HJB equation appropriately.
 However, it is uncertain whether we can follow the above procedure at any time.
 Perhaps proving this ``candidate'' is really the value function may be tremendously difficult.

-Another way to solve this problem is to prove in a general framework that a solution of the HJB equation is the value function under several assumptions.
-In the remainder of the paper, we will address this issue, and show that the value function is a solution of the HJB equation, and that there is no other solution provided we do not deviate from the general assumptions used in macroeconomic theory.
+Another way to solve this problem is to prove in a general framework that a solution to the HJB equation is the value function under several assumptions.
+In this paper, we address this issue, and show that the value function is a solution to the HJB equation, and that there is no other solution provided we do not deviate from the general assumptions used in macroeconomic theory.
 This result will give many studies a credible foundation and greatly increase their persuasiveness.